codalab/codalab-worksheets/days-todo.md

-# 5/29 TODO:
+# TODO:
 ## Done Tests:
   - Assign max CPUs to a run, stop worker, create another run, bring worker back to life [x]
-  - Have two runs that require same big dependency
   - DockerImageState objects end up in DependencyManager state queue (bad pyjson default param)
+  - Have a run that depends on another run

 ## Currently testing:
+  - Dependency symlinking is broken

 ## To be tested:
   - Start more involved runs on dev worker 1
+    - Have two runs that require same big dependency (confirmed succesfully waiting for download together)
     - Have two runs that require same big docker image
-    - Have a run that depends on another run
     - Have runs that go over each resource constraint category:
       - memory
       - time